 Shaun Jones flirts with a 59, closing with 63 at NZ Pga

-For 14 holes during the second round of the New Zealand PGA Championship on Friday, Shaun Jones was on course to join one of golf's most elite groups.
-The New Zealander completed the first nine holes at the Manawatu Golf Club's Hokowhitu course at Palmerston North in 8-under 28, including two eagles and four birdies.
+" For 14 holes in the second round of the New Zealand PGA Championship on Friday, Shaun Jones was on course to join one of golf's most elite groups.
+The New Zealander went through the first nine holes at the Manawatu Golf Club's Hokowhitu course at Palmerston North in 28, 8-under par, including two eagles and four birdies.

 |Title